If you are an employee, please click here to add a US personal bank (deposit) account

 Once you’ve resolved the issue, please email firstname.lastname@example.org with these details:

-- The subject line “Unlocking withdrawal account”.
+- The subject line “Unlocking business bank account”.

 - Your user email address, including the last four digits of the locked account, and the reason for the rejected request (i.e., insufficient funds, account not enabled for direct debits).